rossbrigoli/openshift-spark/README.md

 # Apache Spark images for OpenShift

+This is a fork of Radanaytics openshift-spark.
+This has python 3.8 instead of 3.6.

 This repository contains several files for building [Apache Spark](https://spark.apache.org) focused container images, targeted for usage on [OpenShift Origin](https://openshift.org).